-- become more mindful, strategic and power-conscious in addressing the root causes of inequality and exclusion - develop a more critical appreciation of the opportunities, limitations and spaces for action and influence - make changes in their own thinking and behaviour, within peer groups and organisations and in wider social and political structures
+- become more mindful, strategic and power-conscious in addressing the root causes of inequality and exclusion - develop a more critical appreciation of the opportunities, limitations and spaces for action and influence - make changes in their own thinking and behaviour, within peer groups and organisations and in wider social and political structures others will continue to contribute learning materials and designs for exercises and learning events on power.

 The facilitators and educators who developed these approaches did so over many years, borrowing and building on each others' concepts, methods and techniques.
-It is difficult to identify the origins of all these materials, but some key sources are gratefully acknowledged in the introduction to this Power Pack
+It is difficult to identify the origins of all these materials, but some key sources are gratefully acknowledged in the introduction to this Power Pack (and credited below where appropriate).
+We hope that